kfjahnke/envutil/README.md

 z value, the farther away the ray is from the center, down to -1, which is a ray 'straight back'.

-If you use multi-facet input with simple interpolation (--twine 1), you may notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
+If you use multi-facet input with simple interpolation (--twine 0), you may notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
 This is due to the way facets are
 prioritized: only one facet can 'win the contest', and there is currently no implementation of feathering.
-If you use twining, the effect is mitigated, the facets are blended to a certain degree, and the edges are faded into black.
+If you use twining, the effect is mitigated, the facets are blended to a certain degree, and tilted edges are faded into black.
 The larger the twining kernel is, the better the effect.
 When automatic twining is used, the twining kernel is calculated to suit all facets - if some facets have very high resolution, this may result in a